tocisz/homepage-data/posts_source/010-Learning-basics-of-Verilog.md

 date: 2019-02-10
 abstract: Short introduction to Verilog written by someone who doesn't know it.
+redirect_from: 010-Learning-basics-of-Verilog

-# Learning basics of Verilog with Verilator
+# Learning basics of Verilog with Verilator and DigitalJS

 ***What is Verilog?***